MicrosoftDocs/visualstudio-docs/docs/data-tools/create-a-sql-database-by-using-a-designer.md

 2. Right-click on **Tables** and select **Add New Table**.

    The Table Designer opens and shows a grid with one default row, which represents a single column in the table that you're creating.
-By adding rows to the grid, you'll add columns in the table.
+By adding rows to the grid, you add columns in the table.

 3. In the grid, add a row for each of the following entries: